Chile is an extraordinarily beautiful

 Drive across the wilds of Patagonia to Torres del

 Paine National Park.
-Full-day tour taking in the
+Full-day shared tour taking in the

 dramatic scenery of granite peaks, emerald lakes,

 waterfalls and ancient lenga forests.
-There is also
+Stay at the

 Hotel Rio Serrano for 2 nights, with views of the